awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-model-endpoints.md

 There are several items to consider when selecting a SageMaker ML instance type for a multi\-model endpoint\.
 Provision sufficient [Amazon Elastic Block Store \(Amazon EBS\)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) capacity for all of the models that need to be served\.
 Balance performance \(minimize cold starts\) and cost \(don’t over\-provision instance capacity\)\.
 For information about the size of the storage volume that Amazon SageMaker attaches for each instance type for an endpoint and for a multi\-model endpoint, see [Host Instance Storage Volumes](host-instance-storage.md)\.
 For a container configured to run in `MultiModel` mode, the storage volume provisioned for its instances has more memory\.
 This allows more models to be cached on the instance storage volume\.

 When choosing an Amazon SageMaker ML instance type, consider the following:
++ Multi\-model endpoints are not supported on GPU instance types\.
-+ The traffic distribution \(access patterns\) to the models that you want to host behind the multi\-model endpoint, along with the model size \(how many models could be loaded in memory on the instance\)\.:
++ The traffic distribution \(access patterns\) to the models that you want to host behind the multi\-model endpoint, along with the model size \(how many models could be loaded in memory on the instance\):
   + Think of the amount of memory on an instance as the cache space for models to be loaded\.
 Think of the number of vCPUs as the concurrency limit to perform inference on the loaded models \(assuming that invoking a model is bound to CPU\)\.
   +  A higher amount of instance memory allows you to have more models loaded and ready to serve inference requests\.
 You don't need to waste time loading the model\.
   + A higher amount of vCPUs allows you to invoke more unique models concurrently \(again assuming that inference is bound to CPU\)\.
   + Have some "slack" memory available so that unused models can be unloaded, and especially for multi\-model endpoints with multiple instances\.
 If an instance or an Availability Zone fails, the models on those instances will be rerouted to other instances behind the endpoint\.
 + Tolerance to loading/downloading times:
   + d instance type families \(for example, m5d, c5d, or r5d\) come with an NVMe \(non\-volatile memory express\) SSD, which offers high I/O performance and might reduce the time it takes to download models to the storage volume and for the container to load the model from the storage volume\.
-  + Because d instance types come with an NVMe SSD storage, Amazon SageMaker does not attach an Amazon EBS storage volume to these ML compute instances that hosts the multi\-model endpoint\. \.
+  + Because d instance types come with an NVMe SSD storage, Amazon SageMaker does not attach an Amazon EBS storage volume to these ML compute instances that hosts the multi\-model endpoint\.
+Auto scaling works best when the models are simarlarly sized and homogenous, that is when they have similar inference latency andresource requirements\.

 In some cases, you might opt to reduce costs by choosing an instance type that can't hold all of the targeted models in memory at once\.
 Amazon SageMaker dynamically unloads models when it runs out of memory to make room for a newly targeted model\.
 For infrequently requested models, you are going to pay a price with the dynamic load latency\.
 In cases with more stringent latency needs, you might opt for larger instance types or more instances\.
 Investing time up front for proper performance testing and analysis will pay great dividends in successful production deployments\.